 The cell size

-The more area an access point covers the more different will be the quality of the client connections.
+The more area an access point covers the more variety there will be in the client connection qualities.
 Some devices will be closer to the AP while some will be at the edge.
 The devices on the edge will use hundreds of times more time (the minimum rate is 1Mbps) to transmit the same amount of data as the devices close to the AP (at 300/450/600Mbps).

 In theory transmitting one megabyte at 1Mbps takes 8 seconds or 8000ms while it takes just 13ms at 600Mbps.
 In practice you should double those figures to account for the overheads and acknowledgments but still the ratio is 1:600.